-Michael A. Levine was the series composer for the Jerry Bruckheimer/CBS dramas Cold Case and Close to Home, for which he was awarded eight ASCAP awards, and is the series composer for the not-yet-released George Lucas-produced Star Wars Detours animated Star Wars parody.
-He scored the Humanitas Award winning documentary, Landfill Harmonic, about the Recycled Orchestra of Cateura, and co-wrote its closing credits song, "Cateura — Vamos a Soñar."
-He was the music producer (with Lucas Cantor) of Lorde’s version of "Everybody Wants to Rule the World," and of chart-topping records for actor/musicians Nat Wolff (The Fault in Our Stars) and Alex Wolff (Patriots Day).
+Michael A. Levine is the series composer for Freeform’s new science-fiction thriller, Siren.
+He was the composer for the Jerry Bruckheimer/CBS dramas Cold Case and Close to Home, for which he was awarded eight ASCAP awards, and is the series composer for the not-yet-released George Lucas-produced Star Wars Detours animated Star Wars parody.
+He scored Lysa Heslov’s documentary about women veterans, Served Like a Girl, and wrote the closing credits song "Running," sung by Roberta Flack, for the film 3100.
+Michael scored the Humanitas Award winning documentary, Landfill Harmonic, and co-wrote its Oscar short-listed closing credits song, "Cateura — Vamos a Soñar."
+He produced Lorde’s version of "Everybody Wants to Rule the World," and of chart-topping records for actor/musicians Nat Wolff (The Fault in Our Stars) and Alex Wolff (Patriots Day).
 Levine also composed the theme for Scrat, the sabertooth squirrel featured in the Ice Age shorts.

 Levine began his career in advertising and still writes music for commercials.
 His best-known contribution to Western culture may be composing the classic Kit Kat candy bar “Gimme a Break” jingle.